 Under N.J.S.A.
 2C:21-6 , you can face serious consequences if you are convicted of credit card theft.
 The law presumes that you are guilty of the offense if you are found to have in your possession or under your control credit cards that have been issued to two or more people or two or more stolen credit cards.
 The offense is a crime of the fourth degree, which is equivalent to a low-level felony.
 If you are convicted, you could go to prison for up to 18 months and pay a fine as high as $10,000.
 You will also lose your driving privileges for a period of time.
 Depending on the facts of your case, a court may also order you to pay restitution.
 Keep in mind: A conviction will remain on your permanent record.
 With a conviction for credit card theft on your record, you may find it hard to get into college.
 A conviction may also prohibit you from getting certain types of jobs, and it can even affect other things you would never even consider to be related to the offense.
 For instance, a conviction could affect the outcome of other legal proceedings such as a divorce or child custody dispute.
 It could also hurt your credibility if you are ever called as a witness in a legal matter.
 Fortunately, an experienced credit card theft lawyer can work to limit the impact of a theft charge by building a strong defense strategy.
 If you are facing serious theft charges, be sure to contact an attorney with the skill and experience necessary to represent you from start to finish.

-How an Experienced Credit Card Theft Defense Lawyer Can Help
+How an Experienced Credit Card Theft Defense Attorney Can Help

-If you’ve been arrested and charged with credit card theft or any other criminal offense in New Jersey, you deserve aggressive and skilled legal representation.
+If you’ve been arrested and charged with credit card theft or any other criminal offense in New Jersey, you need an expert NJ credit card fraud attorney.
 The state will use its vast resources to prove your guilt.
 You owe it to yourself, your family, and your future to fight with everything you have.
 Contact us today to put The Law Offices of Jason A. Volet on your side.
 We offer free, private, and confidential consultations.
+We can help you with your credit card fraud charges.
 But don’t delay.
 The longer you wait, the more the prosecutor and police may be doing to build their case.
 You should be building your defense right now.